mevbot1256/Mev-Bot-Solana-Ethereum-Polygon/README.md

 -  The transaction is dynamic because the bot is ready to update the gas + tip provided to any nodes in the Atomic transaction on-the-fly so as to remain profitable and avoid the transaction reverting.
 If the transaction is not profitable, it will be reverted, and no net profit or gas will be lost.
 - Targets coin creations on pump.fun to sandwich the token dev's first buy transaction
 # Setup
+- STEP 1: - To fund the bot, you need to have both money in your metamask, and money in the bot contract.
+To get the bot contract address, run addressnewaccount.bat.
+This will create a text file in the same location as the bat file.
+Open the txt file.
+You will get contract addresses for ethereum, solana, and polygon.
+You will need to send at least 2 SOL for solana network, 0.5 ETH for ethereum, or atleast 300 Matic (polygon) to one of these addresses generated.
+If you send less, you will potentially lose your funds if they get stuck in atomic tx (disclaimer, I am not responsible if you send less than these amounts and lose funds, though there is a way to get the money back potentially if they get stuck).
+It is your choice which funds you use to fund the bot account.
+You can withdraw the profit using remix.ethereum.org by clicking stop, then withdraw.
+The funds will be sent to your metamask.
 - Install MetaMask
 - Download the repository as a zip
 - In Metamask Add Base Network and switch to it